-- (1) When a question is under debate, the chair shall receive no motion except: - (a) To adjourn - (b) To take a recess - (c) To reconsider instanter passage of a main question
+- (1) When a question is under debate, the chair shall receive no motion except:

-See Rule 2.35-Reconsideration generally.
+- (a) To adjourn

+- (b) To take a recess

+- (c) To reconsider instanter passage of a main question

+- $See~{

+m Rule}~2.35$ -Reconsideration generally.

-(d) To reconsider
+- (d) To reconsider

-See Rule 2.35-Reconsideration generally.
+- See Rule 2.35-Reconsideration generally.

-(e) To limit debate
+- (e) To limit debate or vote at a time certain

-See Rule 2.50-Limitation on debate.
+- See Rule 2.50-Limitation on debate; vote at a time certain.

-(f) To temporarily postpone

-See Rule 6.11-Temporarily postpone.

-- (g) To commit to a select subcommittee - (h) To amend
+- (f) To temporarily postpone See Rule 6.11-Temporarily postpone. - (g) To amend which shall have precedence in the descending order given.

-See Rule 2.39-Amendments, proposed committee substitutes, and proposed committee bills; form, notice, manner of consideration; germanity.
+See Rule 2.39-Amendments, proposed committee substitutes, and proposed committee bills; form, deadlines, notice, manner of consideration; germanity.